chbrown/synology/README.md

 * http://ipkg.nslu2-linux.org/feeds/optware/syno-x07/cross/unstable/syno-x07-bootstrap_1.2-7_arm.xsh
 * http://ipkg.nslu2-linux.org/feeds/optware/cs08q1armel/cross/unstable/ipkg-opt_0.99.163-10_arm.ipk

-Depending on the make and model of Synology NAS, you'll need to a different feed.
+Depending on the make and model of your Synology NAS, you'll need to fetch a different feed.

 I have a DS214se (Series "x14"), and its specs are: